IM4FE/RecordsAPI/README.md

 ## Build and run
 Clone this repository by command: `git clone https://github.com/IM4FE/RecordsAPI.git`

-When you're ready, start application by running:
+For compose project to container Docker use this commands:

-`docker compose up --build`.
+`docker init` and `docker compose up --build`.

 Your application will be available at http://127.0.0.1:8000/.